darkoperator/Posh-SSH/Readme.md

 * Remote, dynamic and local port forwarding

 # ChangeLog

 ## Version 1.7
+* Index Paramater and Property are now SessionId.
+All cmdlets and function have Index as an Alias so as to not break existing scripts.
+* Added support for ssh.com (SSH-2) private keys.
+* Added support on acceptable group of up to 8192 bits for SHA-1 and SHA-256 Diffie-Hellman Group and Key Exchange
 * Several fixes when connecting though a proxy.
 * SCP Speed is now almost 3 times faster.
 * SFTP cmdlets for upload and download now show progress and are written in C#.